Proactive Conservation to Prevent and Recover Endangered Species

 About State & Tribal Wildlife Grants

-In 2000, the US Congress created the State and Tribal Wildlife Grants program to address the longstanding need to support state and territorial efforts to conserve all declining fish and wildlife.
-Since the inception of the program, over $1 billion has been appropriated to state, territorial, and District of Columbia fish and wildlife agencies to proactively conserve rare and declining species.
-The program led to the development of ground-breaking State Wildlife Action Plans and is the principal source of funding for their implementation.
-The program has prevented the need to list species under the federal Endangered Species Act and is helping to recover species already listed.
+In 2000, the US Congress created the State and Tribal Wildlife Grants program to address the longstanding need to support state and territorial efforts to proactively conserve rare and declining fish and wildlife.
+Since the program's inception, over $1 billion has been allocated to state, territorial, and District of Columbia fish and wildlife agencies.
+The program led to the development of ground-breaking State Wildlife Action Plans and is a principal source of funding for their development, revision, and implementation.
+The program has been successful in precluding the need to list some species under the federal Endangered Species Act and is also helping to recover species already listed.
+The program provides apportionments to fish and wildlife agencies using a formula based 2/3s on population and 1/3 land area.
+No state can receive more than 5% or less than 1% apportionment.
+The program also allocates funding for competitive grants to states and tribes.
+The program is administered by the US Fish and Wildlife Service Office of Conservation Investment within the Department of Interior.